leilayesufu/youtube_clone/README.md

 ***
 This project is a clone of the YouTube desktop application built with HTML and CSS.

+This was done as a team project for the ADA Project frontend track- Team Caucasian.

 The objective is to use semantic HTML, working with media and setting up the HTML layout.